adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 The processed reports can only be accessed by an individual who knows their unique ID.
 These IDs are only shared with:

 1. Maintainers of the filter subscriptions mentioned in the report, as EasyList authors, who are not employed at eyeo.
-1. Certain members of eyeo’s filter list team. eyeo will use the reports for troubleshooting and support monitoring purposes only.
+1. Certain eyeo filter list authors. eyeo will use the reports for troubleshooting and support monitoring purposes only.

 ##### Emergency notification {: #emergency-notification }